bottlepy/bottle/apidoc/tutorial_app.rst

 .. rubric:: Running Bottle on Apache with mod_wsgi

-Maybe you already have an Apache_ or you want to run a Bottle-based application large scale - than it is time to think about Apache with mod_wsgi_.
+Maybe you already have an Apache_ or you want to run a Bottle-based application large scale - then it is time to think about Apache with mod_wsgi_.

 We assume that your Apache server is up and running and mod_wsgi is working fine as well.
 On a lot of Linux distributions, mod_wsgi can be installed via the package management easily.

-Bottle brings a adapter for mod_wsgi with it, so serving your application is an easy task.
+Bottle brings an adapter for mod_wsgi with it, so serving your application is an easy task.

-In the following example, we assume that you want to make your application "ToDO list" accessible through ``http://www.mypage.com/todo`` and your code, templates and SQLite database is stored in the path ``var/www/todo``.
+In the following example, we assume that you want to make your application "ToDO list" accessible through ``http://www.mypage.com/todo`` and your code, templates and SQLite database are stored in the path ``/var/www/todo``.

-When you run your application via mod_wsgi, it is imperative to remove the ``run()`` statement from you code, otherwise it won't work here.
+When you run your application via mod_wsgi, it is imperative to remove the ``run()`` statement from your code, otherwise it won't work here.

 After that, create a file called ``adapter.wsgi`` with the following content::